Ahmedborwin/Ahmedborwin/README.md

 - My Background

 Studied economics.
-Fell into System Development in the Legal Tech Sector - Self taught.
-Over three years of experience working on large projects, dealing with requirements prioritisation, time constraints, and managing technical and non-technical stakeholders.
+Self-taught System Development in the Legal Tech Sector.
+Over three years of experience working on large projects, dealing with end-to-end development life cycles, strict time constraints, and managing technical and non-technical stakeholders.
 Started offering my services as a consultant/freelancer in 2022 and managed to maintain my limited company.
 Money is good, but I need more exciting projects and technology that has the potential to change the world as we know it.

 - Why Blockchain